spotinst/spotinst-examples/Utilities/GC/gc-cloudshell-bulk-import/readme.md

 ## Automation Flow
 All assets created by the script are on a per project basis for security purposes.
 Each connected project will have a unique Spot.io token resticted to the matching GC service account within the target project.

 .
-Iterate through the input list of project\
+Iterate through the input list of projects\
 ..
 Create GC Service Account\
 ...
 Create and download Service Account Key\
 ....
 Create Spot.io account\